Bcantrell1/What-To-Drink/README.md

 # What-To-Drink

-Simple what to drink app with thecocktaildb.com API
+Simple no framework what to drink app with thecocktaildb.com API

-View test version on codepen here: https://codepen.io/bcantrell1/pen/QWyqjwm
+Viewable version on codepen here: https://codepen.io/bcantrell1/pen/QWyqjwm